weicaijiang/coze-loop/.github/PULL_REQUEST_TEMPLATE.md

 #### Check the PR title.
 <!--
 The description of the title will be attached in Release Notes, so please describe it from user-oriented, what this PR does / why we need it.
 Please check your PR title with the below requirements:
 -->
 - [ ] This PR title match the format: \[\<type\>\]\[\<scope\>\]: \<description\>.
 For example: \[fix\]\[backend\] flaky fix
 - [ ] The description of this PR title is user-oriented and clear enough for others to understand.
 - [ ] Add documentation if the current PR requires user awareness at the usage level.
+- [ ] This PR is written in English.
+PRs not in English will not be reviewed.

 #### (Optional) Translate the PR title into Chinese.